 Ecovent doesn’t list individual components on their website, but they only list complete smart vent systems as packages.
 However, we can indeed purchase Ecovent’s products separately in retail in various eCommerce sites (including Amazon).

 If you do have the budget and want to invest in a state-of-the-art smart vent system, however, Ecovent is an excellent choice that is going to worth every penny.

 The 3 best smart vent systems we have discussed above are our top picks based on our tests on various products and brands available in the market.

-Our number one pick here goes to the Flair smart vent system due to its cost-effectiveness and overall performance (affiliate link?), but all models presented are great oscilloscopes with their own advantages and disadvantages.
+Our number one pick here goes to the Flair smart vent system due to its cost-effectiveness and overall performance, but all models presented are great upgrades to your HVAC with their own advantages and disadvantages.